1. Top Soft Skills Examples for CVs in 2025

 • Commitment to professional development both within and outside of working hours

-Once you’ve identified the key soft skills for the role make a list of your own skills, bearing in mind the entirety of your professional experience and education.
+Once you’ve identified the key soft skills for the role, make a list of your own qualities, bearing in mind the entirety of your professional experience and education.
 Then choose 5–10 of those skills to include in your CV.

-The standard place to do this is in a CV skills section, immediately following your education section.
-And for maximum effectiveness, you should also write a brief sentence that demonstrates how you put that skill into practice.
+Create a CV skills section right under your education section.
+For maximum effectiveness, write a brief sentence that demonstrates how you put that skill into practice.

 Skills